 Regional language differences

 China’s population could not be further from homogeneous.
 Counting over 1.3 billion residents, it’s actually incredibly diverse, with multiple ethnicities and countless cultural differences between its regions.
-This means that your localization strategy should be tailored to the regional language and culture.
+This means that your localisation strategy should be tailored to the regional language and culture.

 Luckily, modern Chinese typically centres around two main forms of writing, Traditional Chinese and Simplified Chinese.
 In an effort to increase the literacy rate at the end of the 19th century, People’s Republic of China simplified the written Chinese language.
 Thus, the two versions.